 These relevant ideas are explored in our Science Themes, and include descriptions of different types of glacier, ice shelves, and ice streams.
 This website also explores the recent rapid environmental changes happening today in Antarctica, and how changes in atmospheric and ocean temperatures has led to ice-shelf collapse, rapid glacier recession and sea level rise.

 Click through each of the Science Themes on the website to discover more about Antarctic glaciers.
 Italicised words are defined in the Glossary.
 Alternatively, ask a me a question through twitter (@Antarcticglacie) or Ask a Scientist!

-This website was written by Dr Bethan Davies from Royal Holloway, University of London, as part of an ongoing commitment to education, outreach and impact, and Dr Jacob Bendle, also from Royal Holloway, who is an expert in the Patagonian Ice Sheet, with guest contributions from others.
+Co-authors include Dr Jacob Bendle, also from Royal Holloway, who is an expert in the Patagonian Ice Sheet, and Andy Emery, from Leeds University, who is an expert in the British Ice Sheet.
+We also have guest contributions from others.
 For more information on authors, see the About page.